-Is a Study Abroad Experience in Japan Right for You?
+- Is Studying Abroad in Japan Right for You?

 1. Select the Best Program for You

-- The University Study Abroad Consortium has programs with a lot of different universities, including ones in Japan, which will help you get your credits transferred.
-It collaborates with 800 colleges worldwide, so it is well worth a look for any student.
+- The University Study Abroad Consortium collaborates with 800 universities worldwide, including ones in Japan.
+This will help you get your credits transferred, so it’s well worth a look.

-- The Center for Study Abroad is a great budget option that is designed to help students with low funds study in Japan.
+- Non-Profit Study Abroad is a great budget option that’s designed to help students with low funds study in Japan.
 It includes programs in Tokyo, Kobe, Fukuoka and Sapporo.

 2. Prepare the Proper Admission Materials

-If you live outside of Japan, then the test you will need to take is the “Examination for Japanese University Admission for International Students” (EJU).
-It is a standardized test for foreign students that covers areas such as science, mathematics and “Japan and the world.”
+If you plan to attend a university in Japan, you’ll need to take the “Examination for Japanese University Admission for International Students” (EJU).
+It’s a standardized test for foreign students that covers science, mathematics, Japanese as a foreign language and “Japan and the world.”
 The majority of universities in Japan will require it.

 If, on the other hand, you wish to study abroad through your school, the admission process will differ based on your location and where you plan to study.
 Some programs require an essay while others have their own special admission tests.
 Speak to officials in your institution for assistance.

-Just remember: Do not be shy about reaching out to a university you are looking at to talk about scholarship options.
-Be sure to be very polite, and direct your query to the office that handles study abroad students so you get the most accurate information about what is available to you.
+Don’t be shy about reaching out to a university you’re looking at to talk about scholarship options.
+Direct your query to the office that handles study abroad students so you get the most accurate information about what’s available to you.